Stationary Measure of the Open KPZ Equation through the Enaud-Derrida Representation: Background and Main Technical Result

 \subsubsection{Matrix Product Ansatz Techniques and the Enaud-Derrida Representation}

-A work of Derrida, Evans, Hakim and Pasquier~\cite{DEHP93} introduced a method, the Matrix Product Ansatz, for obtaining the stationary solutions to open ASEP.
-The idea behind this technique is to put forth the ansatz that there exists an algebra (the ``DEHP'' algebra, after the authors of the original paper) with representation in terms of matrices $\mathbf{D}$ and $\mathbf{E}$ and vectors $\langle W|,|V\rangle$ (possibly infinite dimensional) such that the probability of a given state $\tau$ on the open interval is given by Imposing the condition that this distribution is stationary results in the relations
+A work of Derrida, Evans, Hakim and Pasquier~\cite{DEHP93} introduced a method, the matrix product ansatz, for obtaining the stationary distribution for the open ASEP.
+The idea behind this technique is to put forth the ansatz that there exists an algebra (the ``DEHP'' algebra, after the authors of the original paper) with a representation in terms of matrices $\mathbf{D}$ and $\mathbf{E}$ and vectors $\langle W|$ and $|V\rangle$ (possibly infinite-dimensional) such that the stationary probability of a given configuration $\tau\in \{0,1\}^{\lfloor LN\rfloor}$ is given by Imposing the condition that this distribution is stationary results in the relations